omilli/omilli/README.md

 ### 🧑‍🎨 The Creator

 **tl;dr**: A failed website designer turned front-end developer accidentally becomes a CSS-driven UI designer.
 Thinks CSS Designer should be a job title.
 If my life depended on writing vanilla CSS in a terminal, I'd be fine.
-Old enough to have built websites in Flash and Dreamweaver.

 <details>
   <summary>.css-designer{read:more}</summary>